 A clean, bright continuous light source means better color rendition and higher quality video recordings.
-DB400 and DB800 LED modeling lights have a CRI of about 90, a color temp near 5200K, and an apparent brightness of a 400W bulb.
+The DigiBee DB400 and DB800 LED modeling lights have a CRI of about 90, a color temp near 5200K, and an apparent brightness of a 400W bulb.
 There are more powerful video lights out there, but this dual-use capability of the DigiBees is great for DSLR and mirrorless users.

 Small Size Is a Big Deal

 AlienBee studio strobes are smaller on average than many other brands.
 The DigiBee DB400 and DB800 strobes are even smaller, as well as being lightweight.
 Size of strobes used in a studio may not seem like a big deal since we usually use them in a complete lighting set up that includes background systems, tripods, light modifiers, and other items.

 What makes the smaller size and weight a good feature is seen in use.
 A light stand can get a little wobbly when extended to full height with a strobe mounted.
 Adding a light modifier such as a softbox or umbrella also adds to the weight and possible instability issues.
 If the strobe itself has less weight to start with, then that issue is lessened.